- Are you looking for the next step in your career at OGT?

 To apply we’ll need your current CV & a one-page covering letter outlining your suitability for the role, salary expectations and notice period.
 Please note that we will need to establish your right to work in the UK during the recruitment process.

-Closing date for applications is midday on 10 June 2022.
+Closing date for applications is 30 September 2022.